 USDA Symbol: DETR

-Finely cut, palmately lobed leaves and loose clusters of spurred, blue or white flowers characterize this 12-30 in. perennial.
-An open cluster of blue or violet, spurred flowers atop an unbranched, fleshy stem with deeply cleft leaves.
+Finely cut, palmately lobed leaves and loose clusters of spurred, bluish purple to white flowers characterize this 12-30 in. perennial.
+An open cluster of flowers top an unbranched, fleshy stem with deeply cleft leaves.

 Growing ConditionsLight Requirement: Part Shade

 Value to Beneficial InsectsSpecial Value to Native Bees